Jakir9/100daysOfCode/README.md

 ## Day 11
 Wednesday 22nd March

+Learnt about Async function & promises in JS.
+Will definitely revisit promises and when to use async function to improve my understanding.
+Built an analogue moving clock in JS too.

 ## Day 12
 Thursday 23rd March
+Review async functions and promises.
+Practiced Codewars questions.
+Independent studying on JS.

 ## Day 13
+Friday 24th March
+Createed a dictionary web app in our friday hackathon using the dictionary API.
+We had to use Async functions that we learnt this week when it came to fetching from the API.
+I realised that I  really enjoy using different API's and making useful projects.

+## Day 14-15
+Saturday 25th March - Sunday 26th March

+Recapped on this weeks learning and watched more videos on how Async works.
+Still getting my head around promises and what res/req does and the syntax.

+## Day 16
 Monday 27th March

 Today I learnt about how UI/UX matter a lot when creating products for consumers.
 It is literally